iLovePDF Alternative That Doesn't Upload Your Files

 iLovePDF is a popular online PDF utility with a generous free tier and a wide tool selection.
 It runs server-side: you upload your file, their servers process it, you download the result.
 For documents you’re comfortable uploading and tools that aren’t capped on the free tier, iLovePDF works well.

 Signegy is a different bet.
-The trade-off: fewer tools (no PDF-to-Word, no OCR), but everything happens in your browser, no upload, no account, no caps on the operations we do support.
+The trade-off: fewer tools (no PDF-to-Word, no Excel/PowerPoint converters), but everything happens in your browser, no upload, no account, no caps on the operations we do support.
 This page is the honest comparison — where each tool wins and where the choice depends on what you’re doing.

 What iLovePDF Charges For